• Skip to primary navigation

 Our advice to save money on groceries in New Zealand:

-• Get a free New World membership card, this gives you discounts on selected items.
+• Get a free New World membership card, which gives you discounts on selected items.

 I loved cooking meals in our van and having lunch or dinner while looking over a beautiful lake or listening to a trickling stream or the rushing ocean.